otr4j/otrv4/otrv4.md

 ### Interactive Deniable Authenticated Key Exchange (DAKE)

+> FIXME make changes to DAKE as described in review item "1.
+DAKE confusion".

 This section outlines the flow of the interactive DAKE.
 This is a way to mutually agree upon shared keys for the two parties and authenticate one another while providing participation deniability.